api3dao/airnode/packages/airnode-protocol/README.md

 ## Withdrawal from the sponsor wallet

 Requesters may not want to use up all the ETH deposited in their sponsor wallet.
-Then, they can use `WithdrawalUtils` to request a withdrawal from the Airnode, which sends the entire balance of the sponsor wallet to the sponsor address.
+Then, they can use `WithdrawalUtilsV0` to request a withdrawal from the Airnode, which sends the entire balance of the sponsor wallet to the sponsor address.
 Before serving this request, the Airnode must verify that the specified sponsor wallet address belongs to the maker of the request by deriving the sponsor wallet address itself.